While we are looking forward to the start of the Olympic Games, let us return briefly to Olympia and ancient Greece, to the place where it all began.

 Zeus had a dominant role in this area, and the largest temple is dedicated to him.
 From that time, Olympia was the main sanctuary and it has remained like this for many centuries.
 But in 522 and 551, it was devastated by earthquakes and flooded by the rivers Alpheios and Kladeos as well.

 Unfortunately, Olympia was buried in mud and sand about 5-7 metres deep and abandoned until 1766, when it was rediscovered.
 The excavations continued in 1829 by the French Scientific Expedition of the Peloponnese, and in 1875 by the German Archaeological Institute.
-Even today there are still researches on ancient monuments.
+Even today there is still research on ancient monuments.

 What to see in the ancient Olympia